MolotovCherry/virtual-display-rs/rust/bindings/dart/README.md

 > Note: This package uses [native
 > assets](https://github.com/dart-lang/sdk/issues/50565), which are not yet
 > stable.
-To use this package, you must enable it using the
+To use this package, you must enable it using
 > `--enable-experiment=native-assets` as the first flag on every dart command,
 > or, when using flutter, enable it in the flutter config using `flutter config
 > --enable-native-assets`.